sxs-collaboration/spectre/docs/Installation/Installation.md

 # Installation {#installation}

 This page details the installation procedure for SpECTRE on personal computers.
-For instructions on installing SpECTRE on clusters please refer to the \ref installation_on_clusters "Installation on clusters" page.
+For instructions on installing SpECTRE on clusters please refer to the
+\subpage installation_on_clusters page.
+Refer to the
+\subpage versioning_and_releases page for information on specific versions to install.

 ### Quick-start guide for code development with Docker and Visual Studio Code

-If you're new to writing code for SpECTRE and would like to jump right into a working development environment, a good place to start is our \ref dev_guide_quick_start_docker_vscode.
+If you're new to writing code for SpECTRE and would like to jump right into a working development environment, a good place to start is our
+\subpage dev_guide_quick_start_docker_vscode.
 If you prefer setting up your development environment differently, read on!

 ### Dependencies